Corey Schueneman: Playing career

 The Canadiens signed Schueneman to a one-year, two-way contract on July 7, 2022.

 Following two seasons under contract with the Canadiens organization, Schueneman left as a free agent and was signed to a one-year, two-way contract with the Colorado Avalanche on July 1, 2023.
 In the season, Schueneman played exclusively with the Avalanches AHL affiliate, the Colorado Eagles, adding a veteran presence to the blueline in posting appeared 22 points (four goals, 18 assists) in 64 regular season games.
 He was recalled once to the Avalanche to add insurance from injury to the defense however did not feature with the club.

 As a free agent from the Avalanche at the conclusion of his contract, Schueneman was signed to a one-year, two-way contract with the St. Louis Blues on July 1, 2024.
 On November 3, 2025, in the final year of his contract, Schueneman was traded to the Washington Capitals in exchange for Calle Rosen.

+Schueneman left the Capitals as a free agent at the conclusion his contract and was signed to a two-year, two-way agreement with the Anaheim Ducks on July 1, 2026.